So you want to get into cross-country skiing but you live on the wrong side of the snow line? Here’s some recommendations on:

 Recommendation #1: as a beginner, set ‘go skiing’ as your first priority, not ‘buy skis’.

-You and a person in a shop need to have an understanding, and you will have valuable experiential information for a salesperson after one or two ski outings.
+You and a person in a shop need to have an understanding about your needs and aspirations.
+After one or two ski outings you’ll have valuable experiential information for that discussion.

 My first time on cross-country skis, I used rental equipment that was pretty… awful.
 Cheap leather shoes that had all the support of bowling shoes, and skis with a waxless pattern of half-moon depressions, each about the size of a silver dollar coin.
 Despite the equipment, the experience told me I wanted to do more.